SCRT-HQ/VaporShell/docs/index.md

 Here are a couple examples of different approaches to laying out a template script:

+***

-1. Storing your Vaporshell objects in variables at the top of the script, adding them in after using the variables.
+Store your Vaporshell objects in variables at the top of the script, adding them in after using the variables.
 _This approach allows you to clearly list your resources, parameters, etc, at the top of the script_

 ```powershell